SORT IT OUT

 Diverting Waste from the Landfill

 UBC’s Okanagan campus is promoting numerous recycling activities to preserve natural resources, save energy and reduce the amount of solid waste generated on campus and sent to the landfill.
-Facilities Management has implemented a campus wide recycling program which includes paper, plastic, refundables, e-waste, batteries, glass, metal, wooden pallets, and garden waste.
-The Sustainability Office implemented a lab plastics recycling program.
-Risk Management Services manages hazardous materials including contaminated lab glass, chemical, bio hazardous, and radioactive waste, ensuring these materials do not enter the campus’ waste stream.
+Facilities Management has implemented a campus-wide recycling program that accepts paper, plastic, refundables, e-waste, glass, metal and wooden pallets.
+In 2019, Facilities Management expanded the compost program to include all organic and compostable material.
+The Sustainability Office initiated a lab plastics recycling program, which accepts lab material packaging and non-hazardous lab plastics.
+Health, Safety and Environment manages hazardous materials including batteries, contaminated and uncontaminated lab glass, chemical, bio hazardous, and radioactive waste, ensuring these materials do not enter the campus’ waste stream.

 Waste audits are conducted on a bi-annual basis with measures to educate the campus community about the importance of recycling.
-Click here to view the waste audit reports previous completed.
+Click here to view the waste audit reports previously completed.

 Improving Recycling Compliance

 Through a collaboration between the Sustainability Office and Facilities Management, every building foyer and hallway has designated Recycling Stations and signage clearly communicating the campus’ recycling program.
 The aim is to initiate behaviour change and eliminate the contamination of recyclable materials.

 Blue Bins – Recyclable Items

 Pink Tubes – Battery and small e-waste (i.e. cell phones)

 How to Sort It Out at UBC Okanagan